Factbox: U.S. adds eight Chinese firms to trade blacklist

 Losing business with Hikvision could have a material and adverse effect on its business, the Japanese firm said.

-John Honovich, founder of surveillance video research company IPVM, said Hikvision and Dahua both use Intel Corp, Nvidia Corp, Ambarella Inc, Western Digital and Seagate Technology as suppliers.
+John Honovich, founder of surveillance video research company IPVM, said Hikvision and Dahua, another blacklisted company, both use Intel Corp (INTC.O), Nvidia Corp (NVDA.O), Ambarella Inc (AMBA.O), Western Digital (WDC.O) and Seagate Technology (STX.O) as suppliers.

 The impact of the blacklisting on the Chinese companies would be “devastating”, he said.